alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 engineering.
 I've heard EE companies used to hire straight out of undergrad, and now it's hard to get anywhere without at least a master's.

 Machine learning might also be in a bubble.
+I'm not going to claim anything about whether that's true, but if it is, then the climate could change very quickly.
-If it is, the change could come very suddenly, so I'm reluctant to rely too much on the past when planning my future.
+Therefore, I'm reluctant to rely too much on the past when planning my future.
 To quote John Langford at
 the Real World Reinforcement Learning workshop, ["if there is one piece of machine learning which is going to crash, it's going to be reinforcement learning"](https://slideslive.com/38917654/a-real-world-reinforcement-learning-revolution).